NET WORTH: $1.4 billion

 OVERVIEW: Although Case's philanthropic endeavors are much in line with the Case Foundation's (and his wife Jean's), he goes a bit out of this lockstep with "...a particular interest in building companies with disruptive business models and improving the economic and social sustainability of Hawaii, his home state."

 Case and Jean do most of their giving through the Case Foundation, but they also make personal donations to a number of community organizations, including schools, churches, and other charitable groups.
-They have signed the Giving Pledge, committing to give most of their (currently) $1.34 billion fortune to charity.
+They have signed the Giving Pledge, and have committed to giving most of their $1.38 billion fortune to charity.

 PHILOSOPHY: Regardless of his funding proclivities, Case is trying to create a sustainable philanthropic model in which charities can continue operating without endless rounds of fundraising.
 As a philanthropist, Case likes to be thought of as an inspirational change maker, investing in nonprofits that use what he refers to as "disruptive" business models to bring major social change.